Shawn-hub-hit/QPL-master/readme.md

 './Datasets/Beijing_data/left_text.csv' includes the queries that are posed by users from Beijing dataset.

 './Datasets/Beijing_data/test.csv' provides some samples of clicking log.
 Each click record consists of a user ID, a query, and the POI that the user clicked.
 The whole anonymized dataset will be released upon acceptance

-'./Datasets/Beijing_data/trainer.pt' the saved model file for loading to test the performance

 './Datasets/Beijing_data/emb_matrix_file.pkl' the saved embedding matrix for word token.

+### checkpoints

+'./checkpoints_/trainer.pt' the saved model checkpoint file for loading to test the performance

 ### Testing